ray-project/ray/doc/source/rllib/rllib-offline.rst

     # remaining episodes in the `EnvRunner`s buffer isn't written to disk.
     algo.stop()

-.. note:: The stored episode data is formatted as ``binary``.
+.. note:: RLlib formats The stored episode data as ``binary``.
 Each episode is converted into its dictionary representation and serialized using ``msgpack-numpy``,
     ensuring version compatibility.

 RLlib's  recording process is efficient because it utilizes multiple :py:class:`~ray.rllib.offline.offline_env_runner.OfflineSingleAgentEnvRunner` instances during